alpacahq/alpaca-zipline/README.md

 # Zipline Docker Image for Alpaca API

-This is the Alpaca official docker container packages zipline (zipline-live).
+This is the Alpaca official docker container packages [zipline](https://github.com/zipline-live/zipline).
 With this container image, you can easily run your Quantopian algorithm with live trading.
 This is to run your algorithm in your computer, or server by yourself, and Alpaca is also desiging a "one-click" solution to run your algorithm without having your server.

+## Prerequisite

+All you need is docker installed in your system.

 ## Usage